 - To communicate with their neighbors within their community

-Each year we survey a sample of our adult students to assess their satisfaction with the program and whether they achieved their individual goals while enrolled.
-And each year, 99 percent of students surveyed say they achieved their literacy goals and were satisfied with the instruction.
+Each year, we survey a sample of our adult students to assess their satisfaction with the program and whether they achieved their individual goals while enrolled.
+And each year, about 99 percent of students surveyed say they achieved their literacy goals and were satisfied with the instruction.

 Prior to graduation in the summer, a rubric is administered to all children who will be attending the public school system in the fall.
 The following spring, teachers and principals at the schools participate in a questionnaire designed to let us know if our graduates began school ready to learn.
-Each year, we find that 100 percent of our graduates started school average or above average as compared to their peers, an important measurement of success.
+Each year, our graduates start school average or above average as compared to their peers, an important measurement of success.